 You can also list subscriptions using one of the following ways:

-If you want to view more details of a specific subscription, click on the three dots "···" menu to the right-most column of the desired subscription, followed by "View subscription".
+If you want to view more details of a specific subscription, click on the customer name line item, or alternatively click on the ellipsis "···" menu to the right-most column of the desired subscription, followed by "View subscription".